ofeklevi2/Final_Project/README.md

 # Spectral K-Means Clustering Implementation

-This project implements the spectral k-means clustering algorithm, which uses a hybrid approach integrating C for computational efficiency and Python for ease of interface and data handling.
+This project implements the unnormalized spectral k-means clustering algorithm, which uses a hybrid approach integrating C for computational efficiency and Python for ease of interface and data handling.

 ## Files Overview